unit-system-exports/unit-system-arduino/README.md

 * power -> power with `kg * m^2 / s^3` (Watts) as base unit

 ## Upgrade Instructions

+### from version 0.7.x to 0.8.x

+Most code should still work.

+However, there are two major changes.
+The first one is that there is only one header now.
+All declarations are now in the `unit_system.hpp` header.
+If you only included some parts of the library you have to change that.

+The second major change is the removal of the unit_t template class.
+This means all custom types are now broken.
+This is done to simplify the code and make it easier to maintain.
+Now all units have to be created by using the generator script.
+If you want to add a new unit you have to add it to the generator script and run it.

 ### from version 0.6.x to 0.7.x